Read This First

 Prompt 2: Would AIs in office be more or less susceptible than humans to being “gamed” by malicious players?

-The section turns on Susceptibility of AIs, Susceptibility of Humans, and Comparative Analysis.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Susceptibility of AIs, Susceptibility of Humans, and Comparative Analysis in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Susceptibility of AIs distinct from Susceptibility of Humans.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Susceptibility of AIs distinct from Susceptibility of Humans.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 AIs can be designed with strict ethical guidelines and protocols, potentially making them less susceptible to direct corruption, such as bribery or coercion.